isaiah/transit-erlang/README.md

 Current limitations
 --------------------

-* We can't generate a keyword 'true' due to the current mapping of atoms into keywords.
+* We can't generate a keyword 'true' or false due to the current mapping of atoms into keywords.
+* We can't generate a keyword 'nan', 'infinity' or 'neg_infinity' due to special number mappings
 * Points-in-time before the date 1/1 1970 are not encoded and decoded correctly.

 Default type mapping